Twisted Alexander Modules of Hyperplane Arrangement Complements: Roots of twisted Alexander polynomials

-It is also well known (\cite[Lemma 2]{lib2}) that $S^3_k\backslash L_k$ has the homotopy type of a $2$-dimensional CW-complex as well. $X$ also has the homotopy type of a $2$-dimensional CW-complex by how it is constructed.
+It is also well-known (\cite[Lemma 2]{lib2}) that $S^3_k\backslash L_k$ has the homotopy type of a $2$-dimensional CW-complex as well.
+The space $X$ also has the homotopy type of a $2$-dimensional CW-complex by how it is constructed.

 We have the following Mayer-Vietoris short exact sequence of complexes with coefficients in $\F(t)$.